Newark

 Before it was settled by Europeans, Newark was home to the Ohlone Native American Peoples.
 The first European settlement in the area was by the Spanish missionaries of Mission San Jos, whose territory covered much of the present-day cities of Newark, Fremont, and Union City.
 In 1878 land belonging to Washington Township of Alameda County was purchased by The Pacific Land Investment Company and subdivided to form the town of Newark.

 In the early 1950s, the amalgamation of towns was increasing in Alameda County.
 In 1953, residents in the towns surrounding Newark were concerned about being annexed into the nearby city of Hayward, and began plans to incorporate as a single city, eventually becoming Fremont.
-Driven by their own concerns of being forced to amalgamate into this new city and the resulting changes in zoning, Newark was incorporated in September 1955, before the incorporation of Fremont would complete.
+Driven by their own concerns of being forced to amalgamate into this new city and the resulting changes in zoning, Newark was incorporated in September 1955, before the incorporation of Fremont was completed.

-The 2010 United States Census reported that Newark had a population of 42,574.
-The population density was 3,063.2 inhabitants per square mile (The racial makeup of Newark was 17,567 (White, 2,002 (Black, 279 (Native American, 11,571 (Asian, 621 (Pacific Islander, 7,735 (from other races, and 2,799 (from two or more races.
-Hispanic or Latino of any race were 14,994 persons (Census reported that 42,428 people (of the population) lived in households, 145 (lived in non-institutionalized group quarters, and 0 (were institutionalized.
+The 2020 United States census reported that Newark had a population of 47,529.
+The population density was 3,414.7 inhabitants per square mile (The racial makeup of Newark was 22.6% White, 3.3% African American, 1.2% Native American, 41.7% Asian, 1.5% Pacific Islander, 17.5% from other races, and 12.2% from two or more races.
+Hispanic or Latino of any race were 30.2% of the population.

-In the city, the age distribution of the population shows 27.3% under the age of 18, 9.5% from 18 to 24, 34.3% from 25 to 44, 21.2% from 45 to 64, and 7.8% who were 65 years of age or older.
-The median age was 33 years.
+The age distribution was 20.6% under the age of 18, 7.8% aged 18 to 24, 33.2% aged 25 to 44, 25.0% aged 45 to 64, and 13.3% who were 65years of age or older.
+The median age was 36.8years.
 For every 100 females, there were 101.4 males.
-For every 100 females age 18 and over, there were 99.2 males.

 In the state legislature, Newark is in the 10th Senate District, represented by Democrat Aisha Wahab, and in the 24th Assembly District, represented by Democrat Alex Lee.
 Federally, Newark is in California's 17th congressional district, represented by Democrat Ro Khanna.